Holiday Home Insurance in NZ

 These specific risks, inherently different from those associated with regular home insurance, necessitate tailored holiday home policies.

-Holiday home insurance in New Zealand covers unique risks linked to short-term rentals, including rental income loss, guest injuries, and accidental damages, which regular home insurance may not cover.
+Holiday home insurance in New Zealand covers risks linked to short-term rentals, including rental income loss, guest injuries, and accidental damage, which regular home insurance may not cover.

 It also ensures protection during extended vacancy periods, a time when standard home rental coverage could lapse, so it is best to check with your current provider to see if you are covered.